icholy/ttygif/README.md

 $ ./concat.sh terminal.gif
 ```

-* concatenates all the images in the current directory
+* Concatenates all the images in the current directory

 **Example:**